Information based on conversations with Starlink Australia and BIRRR web research.

 Starlink Metro Licensing

-- Federal Government’s response to ACMA licence for Starlink – Starlink has received licences to operate in Area 74.
+- Federal Government’s response to ACMA licence for Starlink (June 2021) – Starlink has received licences to operate in Area 74.
 ACMA would be open to Starlink applying for licences to operate in other areas as well, as is the normal process for these licences.
-It is very much a commercial decision as to where Starlink have purchased these licences – not a direction by the government to protect the NBN.
+It is very much a commercial decision as to where Starlink has purchased these licences – not a direction by the government to protect the NBN.

 Beta Testing Issues in Australia